Daviedavie100/Investigating_dataset_project/README.md

 5. **Step Five** - Review
 Use the Project Rubric to review your project.
 If you are happy with your submission, then you're ready to submit your project.
 If you see room for improvement, keep working to improve your project!

+## Limitations

+The soccer database is a very extensive data.
+In, seeking to address the three questions in the description, I was able to show only the correltaion between the number of goals scored in the two season.
+However, the other seasons were not considered.The data base had a lot of unprocessed html files under certain columns, which made take a lot of time thinking on how well they can be used in the analysis.
+In addition, the data had a lot of missing and duplicate values.
+Identifying such inconsistencies, wss realy time consuming.

+Another limitation is that in the creation of bar graph for the most improved teams, the bars are not sorted in order of either increasing or decreasing frequency, which would have enabled the identification of the improved teams easily.
+In getting the most preffered leg, it was only based on the year 2016 instead of the whole duration of time.

+## Conclusions

+The soccer database has five datasets, league, country, player, player attribute, team and team attribute.
+It is a detailed dabase for European major leagues covering several seasons from 2008/2009 t0 2015/2016.

+The project seeks to answer three questions, what teams improved the most over the time period, which players had the most penalties and which was the the most preferred leg for penalty-takers in 2016 among the players who scored more than the mean penalties in that year?

+In attempting to find solutions to the question, each dataset was examineed for inconsistencies, colomn names, corrected, missing values replace or droped in certain datasets before they were finally merged and cleaned.
+Visual presentations created and inteprated.

+From the analysis and visualization, Richie Lambert is the player who scored most of the penalties.
+I also found that Paris Saint-Germain is the most improved team over the period of time given, followed by Napoli and Cracovia being the in the third position.
+Moreover, the findings also indicate that most of the penalty takers in 2016 preferred right leg compared to the right leg.
+The findings also shows that the distribution of the number of goals scored in the two seasons are right skewed.

+Whereas I was able to show that there is a correltaion between the number of goals scored in the two extreme seasons (2008/2009 and 2015/2016), theer are other seasons that were not considered.
+There is likelihood that a team that improved between the two seasons might not have improved in the seasons prior 2015/2016.
+Goal difference between the two seasons was used as a measured of improvement in performance because the ultimate objective of team managers, players and teams is to improve to score goals, but there could be criteria for measuring performance.

 ## Skills learned